 - HIV infection

 The transplantation team: If a liver transplant is recommended by a primary doctor, the person must also be evaluated by a transplantation team.
 The usual candidate has advanced liver disease but is otherwise in good health.

 - The transplantation team usually consists of a transplant coordinator, a hepatologist (liver specialist), and a transplant surgeon.
 It may be necessary to see a cardiologist (heart specialist) and pulmonologist (lung specialist), depending on the recipient's age and health problems.

 - The potential recipient may also see a psychiatrist because the liver transplantation process may be a very emotional experience that may require life adjustments.

 - The liver specialist and the primary doctor manage the person's health issues until the time of transplantation.

-- A social worker may be involved in the case.
+- A social worker is involved in the case.
 This person assesses and helps develop the patient's support system, a central group of people on whom the patient can depend throughout the transplantation process.
 A positive support group is very important to a successful outcome.
 The support group can be instrumental in ensuring that the patient takes all the required medicines, which may have unpleasant side effects.
 The social worker also checks to see that the recipient is taking medications appropriately.